-Theories in Leadership (3 credits)
+Leadership Development (3 credits)

 In this module, several theories will be explored that attempt to explain what leadership is and how to apply it to key areas, such as influencing individual behavior, group or team performance, and change.
 Course examines the sources of power, motivational theory, and conflict resolution strategies.

 Stress Management (3 credits)